ScottColson/CCLLCBusinessTransactionFramework/docs/README.md

 1. Each new "transaction" had to be linked into both the financial framework and the validation framework.
 2. The only natural way to kick off a process was by updating the transaction record which created some odd user experience situations.
-3. There was very little reuse of process steps because they work created specific to a particular "transaciton entity".
+3. There was very little reuse of process steps because they work created specific to a particular "transaction entity".
 4. Providing a consolidate list of Work In Progress (WIP) was complex because the list had to span multiple entity types.
 5. Part of the financial implementation was based on a custom CRM activity type which led to issues in UX and security role management.
 6. The use of CRM workflows made it possible to decouple process from code but it also resulted in an explosion of workflows that made it difficult to see understand the overall all process.